Did Trudeau’s budget just sock it to transit riders?

 So when the federal budget cut a boutique tax credit aimed at offsetting the cost of transit passes, arguing it wasn’t playing the intended role of inducing people to ride, the complex nuances of fare policy risked being lost in a rush of anger.

 The tax credit, brought in a decade ago, allows people to claim each year 15 per cent of the cost of a transit pass.
-In Toronto, where the TTC’s Metropass now sells for $146.25 per month, that adds up to more than $250 per year.
+In Toronto, where the TTC’s Metropass has gone up 47 per cent over that period and currently sells for $146.25 per month, that now adds up to more than $250 per year.

 10 things to know about the Liberal budget